brendenwest/it122/readme.rst

 **Requirements**

-Students should have experience with basic web development skills, via WEB 150 or comparable experience, including:
+Students should have experience with basic web development skills, via IT 121 or comparable experience, including:

 - HTML and CSS
-- Core JavaScript language syntax
+- JavaScript language syntax
 - HTTP request/response methods
 - JQuery selectors & methods